van conversion mistakes - IMG 7520

 The Mistake: Continuous Design Changes

-Real Example: A builder's "simple" conversion grew into a luxury build as he continuously added features during construction.
+Real Case: A builder's "simple" conversion turned into a luxury build as he kept adding features during the build.
 His $30,000 budget became $75,000, and the timeline stretched from 4 months to over a year.

 Why It Happens: